thinkertinkerpete/AI/RL_Q-Learning.md

 To get started, we will use the environment [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/).

 ### Run an Environment 🏃🏽‍♀️
-Start by creating a python file and import gym, numpy and matplotlib.
+Start by creating a python file and import gym, numpy and matplotlib.pyplot (as `plt`).
 You can use this minimal example to render the environment:
 ```python
 env = gym.make('EnvironmentName')
 env.reset()